nidhaloff/igel/README.rst

     $ docker run -it --rm -v $(pwd):/data nidhaloff/igel fit -yml 'your_file.yaml' -dp 'your_dataset.csv'

-- Create your own image locally:
+- Alternatively, you can create your own image locally if you want:

 You can run igel inside of docker by first building the image: